Nomar Garciaparra

 Anthony Nomar Garciaparra (/ˈnoʊmɑr ɡɑrˌsiːəˈpɑrə/; born July 23, 1973) is an American former Major League Baseball player and current SportsNet LA analyst.
-After playing parts of nine seasons as an All-Star shortstop for the Boston Red Sox, he played shortstop, third base and first base for the Chicago Cubs, Los Angeles Dodgers, and the Oakland Athletics.
-He is one of 13 players in Major League history to hit two grand slams during a single game, and the only player to achieve the feat at his home stadium.
+He retired after nine seasons in Major League Baseball, spending most of his career as an All-Star shortstop for the Boston Red Sox and later playing third and first base with the Chicago Cubs, Los Angeles Dodgers, and Oakland Athletics.
+Garciaparra is one of 13 players in Major League history to hit two grand slams during a single game, and the only player to achieve the feat at his home stadium.

 Garciaparra is a six-time All-Star (1997, 1999, 2000, 2002, 2003, 2006), and was the AL Rookie of the Year and AL Silver Slugger Award winner at shortstop in 1997.
 In 2001, he suffered a wrist injury, the first in a series of significant injuries that plagued the remainder of his career.
 Known for his ability to hit for average, Garciaparra is a lifetime .313 hitter.
-He had the highest single-season batting average by a right-handed batter in the post-war era, batting .372 in 2000, and won the AL Batting Title in 1999 and 2000, the first right-handed batter to do this in consecutive seasons since Joe DiMaggio.
+He had the highest single-season batting average by a right-handed batter in the post-war era, batting .372 in 2000, and won the AL Batting Title in 1999 and 2000, the first right-handed batter to accomplish this in consecutive seasons since Joe DiMaggio.

+Garciaparra was also famed for his long and quirky batting stance, which he claimed helped him focus and get comfortable before each pitch.

 Early years

-Garciaparra, who is of Mexican-American descent, was born in Whittier, California and attended St. John Bosco High School in Bellflower, California.
+Garciaparra, who is of Mexican-American descent, was born in Whittier, California, and attended St. John Bosco High School in Bellflower, California.
 His middle name comes from his father, Ramon; Nomar is "Ramon" spelled backwards.
 When Nomar was a young boy, his father stressed the importance of not striking out, offering him 25 cents for each hit in tee ball and fining him 50 cents for every strikeout.
 When Nomar was 13, Ramon once put him in a batting cage against a college pitcher who could throw 90 mph.
 After missing the first pitch, Nomar proceeded to hit solid line drives on the next two pitches.
 As a boy, Nomar was nicknamed "No Nonsense Nomar" for his methodical and tireless preparation as an athlete.

 The Milwaukee Brewers selected Garciaparra in the fifth round of the 1991 draft, however, he did not sign.
 Instead, he enrolled at the Georgia Institute of Technology, where he played college baseball for the Georgia Tech Yellow Jackets.
 Garciaparra helped the Yellow Jackets reach the College World Series title game in 1994; they lost to Oklahoma.
 Garciaparra was an Atlantic Coast Conference All-Star and a first team All-American twice in 1993–94.
 He batted .427 in his final season at Georgia Tech.
 In 1992 Garciaparra played on the United States Olympic Baseball team in the Summer Olympics in Barcelona.
 In 1993, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League (CCBL).
 Garciaparra batted .321 and led Orleans to the league championship.
 He was inducted into the CCBL Hall of Fame in 2002.